 Generally speaking, hair transplants are suitable for people with permanent baldness, for example male pattern baldness.
 It’s not usually offered to people with other types of hair loss which tend to be temporary, for example alopecia areata.

 The main consideration, however, is that one hair transplant procedure is not always a lasting solution to hair loss.
 The younger you are, and the more severe your hair loss, the more likely it is that you will continue to lose hair after a transplant.

 How much is a hair transplant?

 Hair transplants are not covered by the NHS, so you will have to access on privately.
 Prices will vary depending on the nature of the transplant needed, but also might be impacted by the clinic you choose and its location.

 A hair transplant in the UK can cost up anything from £1000 to £30000, so for most people it’s a hugely expensive option.
 So there are big financial considerations to be taken into account before taking the leap.

 Other hair loss treatments

 To conclude: is a hair transplant really worth the cost?
 It looks like for some men, yes.
 And for others?
-Well, shaving it all off and embracing your bald head might be the best thing you could do for yourself – and indeed, your wallet.
+Well, that’s for them to decide.